como-crear-hardlink-en-windows

 Basic Concepts

 A Softlink, also known as a symbolic link, is a file that points to another file or directory.
-They function as shortcuts and are commonly used to create shortcuts to files or folders in different locations on the system.
+They function like shortcuts and are commonly used to create shortcuts to files or folders in different locations on the system.

 For example, they are useful for creating shortcuts to files or folders in different locations without duplicating the content.